TheBroox/TextAdventure.js/README.md

 ### `drop` Command

-`drop` checks to see if the player has an item in their inventory that matches the command's subject.
-If so the item is removed from the player's inventory and is added to the player's current location's items.
+`drop` checks to see if the `player` has an item in their `inventory` that matches the command's subject.
+If so the item is removed from the `player`'s `inventory` and is added to the player's current location's items.
 A confirmation message or a failure message is passed back to the user.

 ### `go` Command